 The answer lay on the desk, in the computer of the Coordinator.
 The Foodbank went ‘online’.
 All the voucher holders, schools, doctors, churches, social workers and housing associations were contacted and all agreed to use emails and attachments to send a request to the Foodbank, copied to the client.
 There followed a short intense retraining, conducted by email (what else?!).

 By this stage, offers of help were pouring in by phone and email so it was not difficult to recruit a dozen delivery drivers.
 The two storekeepers worked opposing shifts in order to distance each other.
 The receptionist collected from the supermarkets in the town and the coordinator kept account of the incoming calls and drew up driver rotas and delivery schedules.”

 …and so it went on.
 In September 2023, we reverted back to collections from our warehouse as all SARS-CoV-2 restrictions had ended and in February 2024, after months of work, our application to become a registered charity was successful Our Registered Charity number is 1206975.

 What started out as a small project storing food in a minister’s garage now fills a warehouse on the Buckingham Road industrial site.
 Local people, businesses and stores have always been very generous in both donating the food that is needed and offering financial support to help keep the Foodbank in constant operation.
 Brackley Foodbank is, and always has been, run and staffed entirely by volunteers.

-Thanks to the foresight of Rev Duncan Tuck and Jenny Nesbit, followed by Alan Perkins and countless other volunteers and helpers over the years (thank you David, Les, Lyn, May, Michael, Ruth, Terry and everyone) the Foodbank remains in good health and continues to serve the community.
+Thanks to the foresight of Rev Duncan Tuck and Jenny Nesbit, followed by Alan Perkins and countless other volunteers and helpers over the years (thank you David, Les, Lyn, Margaret, May, Michael, Rosie, Ruth, Sandy, Terry and everyone) the Foodbank remains in good health and continues to serve the community.